StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Time/Total.md

 </div>

 ## Description
-How much time has elapsed since StereoKit was initialized?
-64 bit time precision.
+How many seconds have elapsed since StereoKit was initialized?
+64 bit time precision, calculated at the start of the frame.